AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 So literally, it is not even close.
 :bedge:

-## Thoughts after I recovered from headache
+## Thoughts after I recovered from a headache

-Apparently, the result is not good enough, at least for my satisfaction as a project.
-(I want at least 5 images retrieved)
+Apparently, the result is not good.
+I want at least 5 images retrieved in top 10.
 So I decide to try to improve the system.

-I will try to ...
-I can be wrong about the workflow of IR using CNN.
-When I realize it, I will adjust the system.
+But it is for another blog.

+The workflow is kinda straight-forward tho, thanks to CNN.

+## Conlusion

+I implement Image Retrieval with CNN.
+CNN helps with producing the code in a very straight-forward way.
+However, the system now needs improvement.

 If I manage to improve the system successfully, there will be a blog "IR with CNN Phase 2".
 On the other hand, please head out to my other blogs if you interested.